eikehmueller/ma32070/lectures/Notes.md

 ![pullback to reference element](figures/reference_mapping.svg)

-We can now use the basis for $\mathcal{P}_p(\widehat{K})$ that we constructed in one of the previous lectures to represent the functions $\widehat{u}_K$.
+We can now use the basis of $\mathcal{P}_p(\widehat{K})$ that we constructed in one of the previous lectures to represent the functions $\widehat{u}_K$.
 However, care has to be taken to ensure that the function $u\in\mathcal{V}_h$ defined on the entire domain is continuous across facets and at the vertices.
 To guarantee this, we need to think carefully about the arrangement of unknowns on the mesh.

 For this, recall that any function $u_h(x)$ in the function space $\mathcal{V}_h$ can be written as